 Online consultations rapid procurement in response to COVID-19

 As part of the response to COVID-19, all practices were asked to move to a total triage mode to protect patients and staff from avoidable risks of infection.
 Total triage means that every patient contacting the practice is first triaged before deciding what steps need to be taken to support that patient.
 Total triage is important to reduce avoidable footfall into practices and protect patients and staff from the risks of infection.
 While total triage can be carried out entirely by telephone, this is less efficient than using an online consultation system to support the triage process.
-To support practices to move to total triage, a rapid procurement for online consultations was run nationally against the DPS for online consultation, enabling STPs/CCGs to call off online consultation and video consultation solutions without the need for a mini competition.
+To support practices to move to total triage, a rapid procurement for online consultations was run nationally against the DPS for online consultation, enabling STPs and former CCGs to call off online consultation and video consultation solutions without the need for a mini competition.